nebari-dev/nebari-docs/docs/docs/tutorials/run-notebook-as-a-job.md

 ![Jupyter-Scheduler UI - location of the icon on the notebook toolbar](/img/tutorials/jupyter-scheduler-icon.png)

-This will open the Jupyter-Scheduler UI.
+This will open a new **Create Job** tab.
 From here you can specify:

 - the notebook **Job name**
 - the **Input file** to use (this will default to the file from which the icon was clicked)